natidr/zero_day/README.md

-# zero_day
-This is my first day as a Full stack engineer
+This is my first repositroy as a full stack engineer